| | CAPITOL LIMITED (B&O) Trip date: September 8, 1969 | Tilbage til forsiden

 Danmarks Jernbanemuseum in 2007 with Paul Rayton

-About 20 people were already at the entry gates, milling about outside of a big sign that said, “CAPITOL Akron-Youngstown-Pittsburgh-Washington-Baltimore; Leaves 3:40pm.”
+Who is Paul Rayton? | About 20 people were already at the entry gates, milling about outside of a big sign that said, “CAPITOL Akron-Youngstown-Pittsburgh-Washington-Baltimore; Leaves 3:40pm.”
 About 20 minutes prior to departure, the gates were opened for boarding.

 The sign had also indicated 4 coaches, 2 sleeping cars, and a diner.
 We actually only found 3 coaches and 1 sleeper, plus the dining car.
 The summer travel season was done, it seems.